wyaneva/romantick-android/README.md

-RomanTICK
+RomanTick
 =========

 An Android TODO app with a romantic twist ;)

-It allows the user to record ideas for spending time with a loved one, who lives far away.
+Record ideas for spending time with a loved one, who lives far away.